 Welcome to the web site of the Holy Trinity Orthodox Church, a pan-Orthodox community that has served central Connecticut for over 100 years.
 Our church is a parish of the Diocese of New England of the Orthodox Church in America.
 We warmly welcome all who are searching for a church that is in unchanging continuity with the Church of the Apostles and where they may find the purity of the Apostolic Faith.

 If you would like to worship with us, this site will provide our service schedule, monthly calendar and upcoming events.
-While you browse our website please click on the link to the right and listen to Ancient Faith Radio.
+While you browse our website please click on the link below and listen to Ancient Faith Radio.
 Many other parish resources are also available.

 Please feel free to join us for any or all of our services!

 Saturday: Great Vespers 5:00pm

 Sunday: Divine Liturgy 9:00am

 (See monthly calendar for additional information)

 When the most High came down and confused the tongues,

 Icon of Our Lady of Tikhvin

 5:00 Great Vespers & General Confession live stream via Facebook